Identifying the Effect of Persuasion: Empirical Examples

-Focusing on the ITT analysis, GKB have reported ITT estimates for various outcomes $Y_i$. \citet{dellavigna2010persuasion} compute persuasion rates for GKB, for which they simply set $T_i = 1$ if the $i$th individual opted into the free subscription and $T_i = 0$ if they opted out of it.
-In this section, for the purpose of illustrating our identification results, we consider a different treatment variable: $T_i = 1$ if the $i$th individual reads a newspaper at least several times per week and $T_i = 0$ otherwise, which is a variable that GKB kept track of in a follow-up survey.
+Focusing on the ITT analysis, GKB have reported ITT estimates for various outcomes $Y_i$. \citet{dellavigna2010persuasion} compute persuasion rates for GKB, for which they simply set $T_i = 1$ if the $i$th individual opted into the free subscription and $T_i = 0$ if they opted out of it.\footnote{We provide the empirical results of bound analysis using the opting-into-the-free-subscription treatment variable in online \Cref{sec:gkb:further}.} In this section, for the purpose of illustrating our identification results, we consider a different treatment variable: $T_i = 1$ if the $i$th individual read a newspaper at least several times per week and $T_i = 0$ otherwise, which is a variable that GKB kept track of in a follow-up survey.
 Therefore, the relevant treatment we consider differs from that of \citet{dellavigna2010persuasion}, but it is whether individuals have \emph{actually} read the newspaper or not.
 The outcome variables we consider are as follows.
 For the binary case, $Y_i = 1$ if the $i$th individual reported voting for the Democratic candidate in the 2005 gubernatorial election, and $Y_i = 0$ if the subject did not vote for the Democratic candidate or did not vote at all.
 For the multinomial case, not voting at all is treated as an outside option.
 We use only a subsample of the GKB data with those who responded to the follow-up survey to use information on $(Y_i, T_i, Z_i)$ jointly.
 After dropping observations for \textit{The Washington Times} subscription and removing missing data, we summarize the GKB data in \Cref{tb:GKB-sum-data}.
 Although the joint distribution of $(Y_i, T_i, Z_i)$ is observed in this example, we also consider using the two marginals of $(Y_i,Z_i)$ and $(T_i, Z_i)$ separately, to make a comparison.
 The estimates are summarized in \Cref{tb:GKB-results}.
-Because the size of the sample extract we use is relatively modest ($n=701$) for an interval-identified object, we report the 80\% confidence intervals obtained by the inference methods described in \Cref{section:takeaways} as well as in Appendices \ref{inference-apr} and \ref{inference-lpr}.
+Because the size of the sample extract we use is relatively modest ($n=701$) for an interval-identified object, we report the 80\% confidence intervals obtained by the inference methods described in \Cref{section:takeaways} as well as in online \Cref{inference-apr,inference-lpr}.